-All staff, contractors, volunteers and education practicum students must ensure that their behaviour towards and relationships with students reflect proper standards of care for students in accordance with the ASA and VIT and Codes of Conduct.
+All staff, contractors, volunteers and education practicum students must ensure that their behaviour towards and relationships with students reflect the standards of care reflected in this policy.
 Staff, contractors, volunteers and education practicum students must not cause harm to students.